Skip to content

 • Accessible without requiring specialized selection skill

 Asset classes that meet these criteria for our SMA portfolios are public market equities, public market real estate vehicles and government and corporate bonds.
 Among the many investments that don’t meet these criteria are hedge funds, private equity, venture capital investments, bank loans, volatility indexes, convertible bonds, soft commodities, fine art and other collectibles, and cryptocurrencies.
-We also do not invest in individual industry sectors or individual equities.
+We also do not invest in individual equities.

 Our policy is that we do not hedge the FX exposure.
 For example, when we buy Japanese equities through index funds or ETFs, we hold them without any associated short positions in the Yen/$ exchange rate.
 So, if the price of Japanese equities in Yen stays constant, but the Yen weakens against the dollar, then Japanese equities will reduce the return of our fund, which we report in dollars.
 We made this decision for the following reasons: